jmscott/work/furl/README.md

 FURL stands for "Fault URL".
 Furl can be used in trivial monitoring environments that don't need the overhead of [SNPP](http://en.wikipedia.org/wiki/Simple_Network_Management_Protocol).
-The monitor rules to furl are on the command line, typically as a crontab.
+The rules for a particular monitor to furl are listed on the command line, typically as a crontab entry.

 Using the well known [curl](http://en.wikipedia.org/wiki/CURL) program, furl will fetch a url and go into a fault state upon failure.